 Mainly caught from March to November.
 NT and WA fisheries are closed December to March, and NT again in July.

-Blues are commonly 22-30g and 7-14cm body length, but can grow to at least 19cm.
+Blues are commonly 22-30g and 7-14cm body length, but can grow to at least 20cm.
 Reds are generally slightly smaller.

 Butter, chilli, curry, garlic, ginger, herbs, lemon, lime, mayonnaise, olive oil, salad greens, soy sauce, tomato.

-Endeavour Prawns are rarely imported, though some frozen product, whole and as peeled tails, is imported, mainly from South East Asia.
-Vannamei Prawns (Litopenaeus vannamei) from South East Asia and Paradise Prawns (Litopenaeus Stylirostris) from the South Pacific are 2 of the most common imported prawns.
+Endeavour prawns are rarely imported, though some frozen product, whole and as peeled tails, is imported, mainly from South East Asia.
+Vannamei prawns (Litopenaeus vannamei) from South East Asia and paradise prawns (Litopenaeus Stylirostris) from the South Pacific are 2 of the most commonly imported prawns.